Barbara Napier

 Barbara Napier or Naper was a Scottish woman involved in the 1591 North Berwick witch trials.
-Details of charges against her survive, and after James VI personally intervened, she was found guilty of consulting with witches, but it is unclear if, like the other accused people, she was executed.
+Details of charges against her survive, and after James VI personally intervened, she was found guilty of consulting with witches however she was not executed after claiming to be pregnant.

 Background

 Barbara Napier may have been a sister or relation of William Napier of Wrychtishousis, a now demolished castle to the south of the centre of Edinburgh, near Bruntsfield.
 She married a book seller named George Ker in 1572.
 George Ker died at La Rochelle in 1576, and she then married Archibald Douglas, a burgess of Edinburgh, whose brother Robert Douglas was the laird of Corshogill near Drumlanrig and Durisdeer.
 Her family included a son and a daughter, Janet Douglas.

 The chronicle writer David Moysie wrote that Napier and Euphame MacCalzean were "wemen of guid reputation afoir", meaning they were members of the wealthy classes, and similar remarks appear in other contemporary sources about their good standing in the community.
 A neo-Latin writer, John Johnston, made a related point, describing them as dignitate formae haud degeneres, not degenerate in form, while a narrative about the trials, Newes from Scotland, says they "were reputed for as civill honest women as any that dwelled within the Cittie of Edenbrough before they were apprehended".

 The witchcraft trials and accusations in 1591 were connected with the recent voyage of James VI to meet Anne of Denmark, which was troubled by "contrary winds" and a political controversy involving Francis Stewart, 5th Earl of Bothwell.
 Accusations against Barbara Napier also related to her husband's role in actions taken against John Maxwell, 8th Lord Maxwell in 1588.
 She was an acquaintance of Archibald Douglas, 8th Earl of Angus and his third wife Jean Lyon, Countess of Angus, and may have worked for them or been close to their household.
 The allegations or indictments were summarised in points known as "articles of dittay", which were published in 1833 by Robert Pitcairn.